129s/GenesisEngine/docs/roadmap/history/planner-roadmap.md

 # Utility Planner Roadmap

+> Note: This document has been consolidated into the unified `../README.md`.
+It remains here for historical context and detailed notes.
+Please treat `../README.md` as the single source of truth.

 ## Vision
 - Establish a modular decision layer that evaluates needs, goals, and context to produce action queues for NPCs.
 - Support incremental complexity: begin with hunger-focused actions, expand to rest/social, then crimes/tasks.